Summit 26 from June 1-4 in San Francisco

 Congratulations!

-You have successfully synced data from Postgres to Snowflake using Iceberg tables and the pg_lake extension — with no ETL pipeline required.
+You have successfully synced data from an operational Postgres database to Snowflake using Iceberg tables, pg_lake, and pg_incremental — with no external ETL pipeline required.

 What You Learned